 Up with People is more than just a travel group, we are experiential learning at its best!
 Our multifaceted global education program is based on a robust curriculum that centers on key learnings that are critical for success in today’s 21st century.
 Participants leave their tour with newly-honed leadership and interpersonal communication skills, and a deepened sense of responsibility to the world.

 Students can apply to Up with People’s study abroad program and earn 12 university credits (three, 4-credit classes) while traveling, and still participate in all aspects of the tour.
 For more information, visit: https://upwithpeople.org/travel/earn-academic-credit/

 After a morning departure, the cast typically travels between three and eight hours to the next city.
 Travel time provides the chance for great dialogue with fellow cast members.
 Upon arrival, the cast and host families meet for the first time and spend the evening getting to know each other.

 Community building begins as the cast and area residents explore and engage through a variety of activities such as presentations from local speakers and visiting sites of interest.
 Educational workshops and discussions based on the UWP Curriculum connect the community experience to our global education instruction.

 Wednesday, Thursday, Friday – Community Action Days

-In each city visited, cast and community members volunteer side by side, working with schools and non-profit organizations to meet the specific needs of the city and its people.
+In each city visited, cast and community members volunteer side by side.
+They work with schools and non-profit organizations to meet the specific needs of the city and its people.

 Saturday – Show Day

 Cast members spend a day as a team preparing for the public show.
-Each person supports all areas of the production, from stage set-up to lighting, sound to costumes, all cumulating with our international musical concert.
+Each person supports all areas of the production, from stage set-up to costumes, cumulating with our international musical concert.

 Sunday – Host Family Day